ssaniva/cs594-spring-2015/Syllabus.md

 * **5/3/2015** We will not meet today.
 However, please watch these two videos on datascience:

--- https://www.youtube.com/watch?v=SULKL7TMRsU  -- this video focuses on python and mongodb

--- https://www.youtube.com/watch?v=jKBwGlYb13w -- data analysis using python
+** https://www.youtube.com/watch?v=SULKL7TMRsU  -- this video focuses on python and mongodb ** https://www.youtube.com/watch?v=jKBwGlYb13w -- data analysis using python

 You can ignore the "Learn Latex" directive on the last slide of lecture04.pdf :-)

+Note also that you can get a free [Graph Databases](http://neo4j.com/books/graph-databases/?utm_source=GPPC&gclid=CM3XrOyfocUCFdKIfgodaKwA2A).
+You will not be quized on this book; however, do take advantage of the offer.

 * **5/10/2015** Data Analysis.
 We will have a short quiz on the videos (listed above) and the class notes lecture03.md and lecture04.pdf.
 The quiz will be 10 short answers.
 Lecture: part 1.
 Technologies covered: Map Reduce and SPARK.